kasabian/login-page/README.md

 ### Tab communications

 Use localStorage for save login status and subscribe to localStorage change event for catch status on all open tabs.

+##### Count how lot of tabs are open

+1. Each tabs create uniq kay in localStorage and update every few second own time.
+2. Use one kay for all tabs but need master tab for determine queue for tabs update.

+And remove tabs which are not update long time.